Sebastian Schuppan

 Sebastian Schuppan (born 18 July 1986) is a German former professional footballer who played as a midfielder.
-He serves as the sporting director of Würzburger Kickers.
+He currently serves as the sporting director of club RB Leipzig.

 Playing career

 Schuppan grew up in Hohenbocka, Oberspreewald-Lausitz.
 He started his football career at the age of six with FSV Glückauf Brieske-Senftenberg and at the age of 15 moved to the youth academy of the local professional club, Energie Cottbus.
 There, he progressed through the youth system before making his first-team debut in the 2.
 Bundesliga in the 2004–05 season.
 Playing as a left midfielder, Schuppan was part of the team that reached promotion to the Bundesliga the following year.

 Schuppan, who had a contract with Energie Cottbus until 2008, failed to gain fitness at the start of the Bundesliga season after suffering an injury and thus only played for the second team in the Regionalliga in the 2007–08 season.
 He then left the club and joined newly relegated SC Paderborn in the 3.
 Liga, with whom he achieved promotion back into the 2.
 Bundesliga in his first season.
 After the end of the 2009–10 season, his contract in Paderborn was not extended.
 Schuppan then signed for Dynamo Dresden of the 3.
 Liga ahead of the 2010–11 season, and also achieved promotion to the 2.
 Bundesliga with them.

 After relegation from the second division in 2014, Schuppan moved to Arminia Bielefeld in the third division.
 With the Bielefeld team, he won promotion to the 2.
 Bundesliga in his first season, the third time this happened in his career.
 His contract, which ended in 2017, was not renewed.
 Schuppan then joined Würzburger Kickers, with whom he signed a contract until 2019.
 For the 2018–19 season, Schuppan also became team captain of the Würzburg team and he extended his contract in January 2019 to 30 June 2020 – with the option of an additional season.
 With the Kickers, he achieved his fourth promotion to the 2.
 Bundesliga with a fourth club in the 2019–20 season.
 By scoring a goal on a penalty kick in stoppage time to equalise 2–2 against Hallescher FC on the last day of the season, he ultimately won promotion for his club.

 After leading Würzburger Kickers to the 2.
 Bundesliga, Schuppan announced his decision to retire from football.